Educational Resources and Services

 - mastering learning strategies that can be applied to general knowledge acquisition or specific course work;

 - connecting students with campus resources to assist them throughout their learning experiences at Warren Wilson College.

 1.09.02 – Asheville Area Education Consortium

-Degree-seeking students enrolled at Warren Wilson College may enroll for credit in courses offered at Mars Hill College and the University of North Carolina at Asheville through the Asheville Area Educational Consortium.
+Degree-seeking students enrolled at Warren Wilson College may enroll for credit in courses offered at Mars Hill University and the University of North Carolina at Asheville through the Asheville Area Educational Consortium.
 Credit hours will be awarded by Warren Wilson College.
 Students interested in participating should contact the Registrar for approval and for registration information.